TOWNSHIP OF WINSLOW

 Section 3.
 The Township agrees that there will be no lockouts during the term of this Agreement.

 Section 4.
-Discharge and/or disciplinary action by the Chief and/or Director of Public Safety for any violation herein above stated shall not be subject to the grievance procedure of this Agreement, except as to the sole question of whether the affected Sergeant, in fact, violated this provision, and as to the extent or severity of the discipline imposed.
+Discharge and/or disciplinary action by the Chief for any violation herein above stated shall not be subject to the grievance procedure of this Agreement, except as to the sole questions of whether the affected SOA Officer, in fact, violated this provision, and as to the extent or severity of the discipline imposed.